 Asha Daniere - Director - Ms. Daniere is a strategic and legal advisor to companies in the media and technology industries.
 Previously, she was Executive Vice-President, Legal & Business Affairs at Blue Ant Media, a multiplatform media company.
 Ms. Daniere was the Senior Vice President and General Counsel at Score Media Inc. ("Score Media"), a formerly publicly traded sports media company.
 Prior to her role at Score Media, Ms. Daniere was General Counsel at Fun Technologies Inc. ("Fun Technologies"), an Internet start-up that previously traded on the TSX and on the Alternative Investment Market.
 Fun Technologies was focused on online skill games and online fantasy sports offerings and was bought by Liberty Media Inc. during her tenure at a valuation of \$454,000,000.
-In addition to her experience in Canada, Ms. Daniere practiced law in the United States, as an associate at White and Case LLP in New York City and as in-house counsel to The Topps Company, Inc. Ms. Daniere is currently a board member of the Toronto International Film Festival.
-Ms. Daniere was called to the bar in both New York State and Ontario.
+In addition to her experience in Canada, Ms. Daniere practiced law in the United States, as an associate at White and Case LLP in New York City and as in-house counsel to The Topps Company, Inc. Ms. Daniere is currently a board member of the Toronto International Film Festival and M.D.C.
+Partners Inc. Ms. Daniere was called to the bar in both New York State and Ontario.
 She received her J.D. from Tulane Law School and her B.A. from the University of Toronto.

-Richard Mavrinac - Director - Richard Mavrinac served as the Chief Financial Officer of George Weston Limited ("GWL") and the Executive Vice-President of Loblaw Companies Limited ("Loblaws") from 2003 to 2007.
-As Chief Financial Officer of GWL, a major Canadian company, Mr. Mavrinac's experience covered all aspects of finance, including responsibility for financial reporting.
-Mr. Mavrinac began his career with Loblaws in 1982 and he held a variety of senior financial positions within the company.
+Richard Mavrinac - Director - Richard Mavrinac served as the Chief Financial Officer of George Weston Limited ("GWL") and the Executive Vice-President of Loblaw Companies Limited ("Loblaws"), two of Canada's largest companies operating in the retail grocery and bakery sectors, from 2003 to 2007.
+As Chief Financial Officer of GWL,

+Mr. Mavrinac's experience encompassed all aspects of finance, including overall responsibility for financial reporting, treasury, risk management, pension and benefits, investor relations, taxation and acquisitions and divestitures.
+Mr. Mavrinac began his career with Loblaws in 1982 as Director of Taxation, subsequently holding a variety of financial positions within the company.
 In 1996, Mr. Mavrinac assumed the role of Senior Vice-President, Finance for GWL and Loblaws.
-Mr. Mavrinac is currently a member of the board of Roots Corporation and TerrAscend.
+Mr. Mavrinac is currently a member of the board of Roots Corporation, TerrAscend and Gage Growth Corp., and brings experience in the retail and cannabis sectors to the Board of Directors.
 Mr. Mavrinac received his Bachelor of Commerce degree from the University of Toronto in 1975 and began his career with Peat Marwick Mitchell Chartered Accountants after receiving his Chartered Accountant designation in 1978.